Team-Loftly/Room-to-Grow/README.md

 ## M3

+### Marketplace backend
+- We've implemented our marketplace backend as follows:
+  - There's a /decor API that returns marketplace items stored in our Decorations collection.
+These items are stored in a json file initially and seeded to our collection when the server initializes.
+  - Market items are fetched when you navigate to the marketplace page and then stored in our marketSlice.

+### Inventory backend
+- We've implemented our user inventory backend as follows:
+  - There's a /inventory API with the following endpoints:
+    - / -> gets the inventory for the user with the user id assoicated with the given JWT token.
+    - /create -> creates a new inventory entry for the user with the user id assoicated with the given JWT token.
+This is called once when a user registers from the register page.
+    - /update -> updates the inventory entry for the user with the user id assoicated with the given JWT token.
+This is called each time the user's inventory is updated -- coins added/removed, or items purchased.
+      - The inventorySlice has spendCoinsAndUpdate, addItemsAndUpdate, and addCoinsAndUpdate, which handle updating the redux state as well as sending an updateInventory request to the backend.
+Our components will call just these update functions.
+  - There's an Inventory collection that maps a user id to coins and decorations - used by our API to track the inventory for each user.
+- With this update, we can now create multiple user accounts and persist each user's inventory data independently.

 ### Security Vulnerability Considerations
 - We've added a number of features to ensure our application is secure.
 - Registration: